import-io/huge-table/README.md

 - After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog

+### 6.1.0

+**API Additions**

+- Added `onSchemaChange` prop, which is a function that returns the updated schema after reordering columns.

+### 6.0.0

+- Added column reordering support and upgraded to [Fixed Data Table 2](https://github.com/schrodinger/fixed-data-table-2)

 ### 5.2.0